CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/operators/addition-assignment-operator.md

 - += operator [Visual Basic], appending strings
 - compound assignment statements [Visual Basic] ms.assetid: d3e959f4-85d4-4e47-87c4-77b62335a5b3
-ms.openlocfilehash: 249a19abfb08677c01ac4cc484d049a7ed1a983c
+ms.openlocfilehash: 31a6da163061b905b8ffddcfc4b44978f5cdd55e
-ms.sourcegitcommit: 35da8fb45b4cca4e59cc99a5c56262c356977159
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 09/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71591648"
+ms.locfileid: "74350309"
 ---
 # <a name="-operator-visual-basic"></a>+= (opérateur Visual Basic)
-Ajoute la valeur d’une expression numérique à la valeur d’une variable ou d’une propriété numérique et assigne le résultat à la variable ou à la propriété.
-Peut également être utilisé pour concaténer une expression `String` à une variable ou une propriété `String` et assigner le résultat à la variable ou à la propriété.
+Adds the value of a numeric expression to the value of a numeric variable or property and assigns the result to the variable or property.
+Can also be used to concatenate a `String` expression to a `String` variable or property and assign the result to the variable or property.

 ## <a name="syntax"></a>Syntaxe